-4. The paraphrased version of Joseph Whitehouse's journal entry for 7 August 1805 has the private saying that Lewis "fired off his air gun several times in order that the Man &who we suppose is lost might hear the report."
-The discharge of an air gun such as Lewis carried could have made a considerable noise, but probably not as much as a flintlock weapon.
+4. The paraphrased version of Joseph Whitehouse's journal entry for 7 August 1805 has the private saying that Lewis "fired off his air gun several times in order that the Man who we suppose is lost might hear the report."
+But obviously the discharge of an air gun such as Lewis carried could not possibly have made as loud a noise as a flintlock weapon.
 Whitehouse's original entry merely says Captain Lewis "Shot the air gun."

 5. "Jews harps" were popular childrens' toys in the United States at the time, and the captains evidently anticipated they would make nice gifts for Indian boys, too, for they included more than six dozen of them among the bales of gifts for Indians.

 6. Sometime after the expedition returned to St. Louis, Clark wrote a list of the contents of two boxes Lewis shipped to Washington with Lieutenant George Peter.
 Box No. 2 contained, among other items, "1 air gun."
 No further record of it is known to exist.

 Funded in part by a grant from the National Park Service's Challenge-Cost-Share Program.